MrMechanics/solFEM_v3/README.md

 ----------

 - Written documentation accessed from inside the program -- READY!
-- Youtube video tutorials -- COMING SOON!
+- Youtube video tutorial -- COMING SOON!
 - Case files that can be used to see working examples (..\solFEM_v3\Example Mesh Files) -- READY!